 - Place the pork in a tray that is as close fitting to the size of the pork as you can find.
 Roast in the oven for 40 minutes or until crackling starts to form.

 - Add enough water to cover up to the rind around the sides then reduce the oven temperature to 190C and continue cooking the pork for two hours.
-(You can also try using a cider such as apple instead of the water or using a fragrant spice to infuse the pork such as star anise).
+(You can also try using a cider such as an apple or pear cider instead of water.
+Alternately, add a fragrant spice to infuse the pork such as cinnamon, cloves or star anise for a special touch).

 - Take pork out of the fridge and cut into 2cm-thick slices with a sharp serrated knife.

-- To serve place leeks on plate, top with port and drizzle with a little extra olive oil and lemon juice.
+- To serve place leeks on a plate, top with pork and drizzle with a little extra olive oil and lemon juice.

 On a personal note...

-I love this dish with sweet potato mash or alternatively with a fresh crunchy salad or crunchy ‘just cooked’ green such as beans, snow peas, brocolini.
+- I love this dish with sweet potato mash or alternatively with a fresh crunchy salad or crunchy ‘just cooked’ green such as beans, snow peas, broccolini.